icoloma/dotfiles/README.md

 You should start with .functions, .aliases and .gitconfig.
 Good stuff.

+~/.extra will contain anything that you don't want to commit back to the git repo, like configuration-specific stuff.

 ## What is included here

 A lot of bash and git configuration, some handy aliases for everyday tasks (like launching a web server on the command line, or getting the public IP of this machine on the Internet).
 But also: